 Charging a below par rate is going to hurt you, over time.
 Talk to your peers and know the general rates.
 Sources like ArtPact, Glassdoor, etc. help find out the hourly and per piece rates for illustrations and such.

-2. Budget for Taxes
+2. Budget for Taxes for Freelancers

 Freelancers pay at a higher tax rate.
 Consider this when you quote your prices, and budget for this when you have expenses.
 Virtually, all work related expenses can be written-off as business expenses.
 Find out all possible allowed business expenses that you can claim as a freelancer.
 Be sure to keep your personal and professional spending separate.